 The goal of Experiment 2 is to test whether relationships between cognitive skills and word production speed is stronger when the task is more difficult.
 In the current study, we manipulated task difficulty by the perceived amount of time that participants have to name a picture.

 If more difficult tasks place higher cognitive demands on participants, we predict that better performance on cognitive skills will predict faster response times during the picture naming task in the speeded condition.
 We may see similar relationships in the non-speeded condition, but we expect that these relationships will be stronger in the speeded than in the non-speeded condition.
+Additionally, if the correlation found in Experiment 1 is not a Type I error, we expect to replicate it here.

 Method